LAKSHMAN1410/PUF-for-Secure-Hardware-Authentication-FPGA-ASIC-Implementation-/README.md

-🔐 OverviewDESIGN AND DEVELOPMENT OF PUF FOR HARDWARE SECURITY UPDATE
+# 🔐 **DESIGN AND DEVELOPMENT OF PUF FOR HARDWARE SECURITY UPDATE**

+---

+If you want it slightly cleaner and more professional (recommended):

+# 🔐 **DESIGN AND DEVELOPMENT OF A PHYSICAL UNCLONABLE FUNCTION (PUF) FOR HARDWARE SECURITY**

+That second one sounds like research.
+The first one sounds like a firmware patch.

+Be intentional with wording.
+Titles matter.

 ## 📖 Overview